 2. Which season is the best season?

-The Rundown: So many iconic moments over ten seasons!
+The Rundown: So many iconic moments over 10 seasons!
 If you had to choose one season to watch for the rest of time, what season would it be?

 3. Did anyone think Rachel and Joey were a good idea?

 The Rundown: Joey fell in love with Rachel after she moved in with him, and Rachel later began to return those feelings (although hers were more lust-oriented).
-They finally kissed in the season nine finale, and then they dated for a couple episodes before deciding they were much better off as friends.
+They finally kissed in the season-nine finale, and then they dated for a couple of episodes before deciding they were much better off as friends.

 Our Opinion: There really isn't an argument here except for: Was putting Joey and Rachel together a terrible idea or a really terrible idea?
 It was too far into the series to throw these two together.
 They didn't make sense and their romantic scenes felt forced.
 Yes, two friends can fall in love and make it work, with Chandler and Monica serving as proof of that.
 But they made sense, especially when you consider they've been dancing around each other since before the events of season one.
 Remember "The One With the Flashback?"
 Chandler and Monica almost hook up, but the moment is interrupted when Chandler is entranced by how soft Monica's towel is.
 Such a Chandler thing to do.

 The Rundown: Could there ever be a line of dialogue that could serve as the be all, end all quote for Friends fans across the globe?

 Our Opinion: There will never be just one iconic quote, but if we had to narrow some down: "Pivot!"
 "See?
 He's her lobster!"
 "Here come the meat sweats."
 And finally: "Could I be wearing any more clothes?"